Frühlingsarbeit im Garten

 • a balanced nutrient environment

-Zeolite supports these conditions by buffering fluctuations.
-Microorganisms find a foothold on its surface and benefit from the more stable environment – an important factor, especially in the changeable spring weather.
+Zeolite supports these conditions by cushioning fluctuations.
+Microorganisms find support on its surface and benefit from the more stable environment – an important factor, especially in variable spring weather.

 • Loosen the soil